llimllib/ipaddress/README.md

 A library with some convenient ip address functions missing from the go standard library.

-Right now, contains three functions:
+Right now, it contains only three functions.
+There is a much more complete IP address library available [here](http://godoc.org/github.com/mikioh/ipaddr), so I recommend you use that unless you need these specific functions.

 ### func IpToUint32(ip net.IP) (uint32, error)